 2. … and prove that you’ve done so

-Don’t expect that the PM will thumb (or click) lovingly through every page of the manuscript, exclaiming in delight at all the wonderful decisions you’ve made and how you’ve consistently ensured that all ‘pseudo-‘ compounds are closed.
+Don’t expect that the client will click lovingly through every page of the manuscript, exclaiming in delight at all the wonderful decisions you’ve made and how you’ve consistently ensured that all ‘pseudo-‘ compounds are closed.
 The more likely scenario is that they will give the manuscript a quick check for obvious errors and to ensure that you’ve followed the brief, and then send it straight on to the next stage in the process.

 A style sheet is therefore a fantastic advocate of your skills.
-Even if you haven’t been asked for one, supply one.
+Even if I haven’t been asked to do so, I always supply one.
 It will emphasise that you’re a professional who works systematically and knows what to look out for.
-Even if the PM only gives it a cursory glance, its thoroughness and organisation could leave an excellent impression.
+Even if the client only gives it a cursory glance, its thoroughness and organisation could leave an excellent impression.

-If you’re proofreading, for which a ready-made style sheet might have been supplied, consider sending a set of brief notes or an addendum to the style sheet along with the completed job.
-Your ability to pick out and helpfully summarise the points that the PM really needs to know will speak volumes.
+If I’m proofreading, for which a ready-made style sheet might have been supplied, I will usually send a set of brief notes or an addendum to the style sheet along with the completed job.
+The ability to pick out and helpfully summarise the points that the client really needs to know can speak volumes.

 This one should be a given, but (thankfully occasional) experiences have shown me that this is not always the case.
 When I’m working with a freelancer, I don’t need or want them to bow to my every whim – I believe the best working relationships are based on partnerships, not hierarchy.
-But don’t make your PM dislike you.
+But don’t make your client frustrated with you.

 Here are some basic don’ts to keep in mind:

-4. Make your PM feel like they’re barely managing the project
+4. Make your client feel like they’re barely managing the project

-A PM who feels that their freelancer can be trusted to work independently is a happy PM.
+A client who feels that their freelancer can be trusted to work independently is a happy client.
 This means:

-- only asking those queries you can’t answer on your own (ask something that’s answered in the brief at your peril!) and
+- Only ask those queries you can’t answer on your own (ask something that’s answered in the brief at your peril!).

-- phrasing your queries in such a way as to make it easy for the PM to answer (where possible, offer a set of alternative solutions for the PM to pick from).
+- Phrase your queries in such a way as to make it easy for the client to answer (where possible, offer a set of potential solutions).

 Whatever you do, don’t avoid asking necessary questions (indeed, always err on the side of caution – much better to circumvent a potential misunderstanding early on).
 But do ensure that your queries give an impression that you’ve thought the issue through and that you aren’t just uttering a general cry for help.

-5. The deadline is the most important few words on the brief
+5. The deadline is the most important bit of the brief

 This doesn’t mean that the deadline should be adhered to at the expense of all else (sometimes moving it is the only option).
 But it does mean that the deadline should always be your first thought when a complication arises.

-If you realise you might not be able to meet it, let your client know straight away.
-It’s better to warn the PM that the deadline might slip and then turn the job in on time anyway than it is to steam on in the hope of catching up and then find yourself having to send an apologetic last-minute email.
-The former scenario allows the PM to make a backup plan and inform everyone else who needs to know that there might be a delay.
-The latter leaves her scrabbling to find solutions and makes it less likely that other parties will be able to accommodate the change.
-What seems like an insignificant few days could lead to a book missing its allotted window at the printer and consequently not being ready in time for an important promotional spot at a conference.
+If I realise I might not be able to meet a deadline, I always let the client know straight away.
+I’d always prefer to warn the client that the deadline might slip and then turn the job in on time anyway, rather than steam ahead in the hope of catching up and then find myself having to send an apologetic last-minute email.
+The former scenario allows the client to make a backup plan and inform everyone else who needs to know that there might be a delay.
+The latter leaves them scrabbling to find solutions and makes it less likely that other parties will be able to accommodate the change.

-If your role involves direct contact with authors, consider this: if you annoy the author, you’re pretty much automatically going to annoy the PM, because the PM will have to deal with the fallout.
-I strongly believe that an irritated author is an author who has been on the receiving end of bad communication (or not on the receiving end at all – that might be the problem).
+If your role involves direct contact with a publisher’s authors, consider this: if you annoy the author, you’re pretty much automatically going to annoy the client, because the client will have to deal with the fallout.
+An irritated author is usually an author who has been on the receiving end of bad communication (or not on the receiving end of any communication at all).
 Keep the author informed about what you need from them and when, let them know what you suggest changing and how the changes will be beneficial for the book and the reader, and take the time to address their concerns.
 That way, you’re extremely unlikely to have a supposedly ‘difficult’ author on your hands.

-In summary, the first project with a new client is always the most important.
-If you mess up, that’s your chance gone: with no good track record, the client will have no reason to give you a second chance.
-And, equally, just doing a good job might not be good enough – average will not make your name stick in the PM’s mind.
-So, remember that your communication is as important as the quality of your work, and your client will love you for it.
+The first project with a new client is always the most important.
+If you mess up, that’s your chance of repeat editorial work gone: with no good track record, the client will have no reason to give you a second chance.
+And, equally, just doing a good job might not be good enough – average may not make your name stick in the client’s mind.
+Remember that your communication is as important as the quality of your work, and your client is likely to love you for it.